-Salmon are an incredibly popular target for anglers in the regions where they live, and there are many artificial lures on the market that do an excellent job at catching them.
+Salmon are an incredibly popular target for anglers in the regions where they live, and many artificial lures on the market do an excellent job of catching them.

 Our 10 Top Salmon Lures for Rivers

 The Vibrax spinners by Blue Fox feature a two-part design that was designed to emit low-frequency vibrations that imitate the vibrations that baitfish make when swimming, thus calling in and triggering steelhead to bite.

 The Blue Fox spinners are available in both silver and copper metallic finishes, along with painted bodies and blades.

 The body of the Blue Fox Vibrax is designed to function as a bell.
 As water flows over and around the bell it causes it to clack against the lure shaft, causing noise and vibration, and literally rings the dinner bell for salmon as you retrieve it.